gbviktor/hwt-integrate-strapi-unity/README.md

-# hwt-integrate-strapi-unity
+# hwt-integrate-strapi-unity `in development`
 Maybe simplest way to communicate with Strapi from Unity, go, just try it.

 ## Install via Unity Package Manager